Update cookies preferences

 Data processors and/or third parties

-Where we have third parties providing parts or all of our services for us, we have contracts in place with them.
+Where we have third parties providing parts or all of our services, systems, software, platforms, applications (apps) and so on for us, we have contracts or agreements in place with them.
 These are listed below:

 Top of page